-For the first semester of 2023, the Company incurred \$285,112 related to PUREVAP[TM] QRR patent applications and its filling in all jurisdictions where the Company has applied.
+For the period ended September 30 2023, the Company incurred \$ 381,590 related to PUREVAP[TM] QRR patent applications and its filling in all jurisdictions where the Company has applied.

 Under the terms of the 2016 patent purchase agreement, HPQ owns the original patent, a second patent from the R&D work done with Gen1 and Gen2 equipment, any proprietary know-how from the development of the technology, and any new patent applications that may arise from this work.